 #6 Buying D-Mannose made from corn if you are allergic to corn

 Did you know that most of the D-Mannose products are made from corn?
-If you are allergic to corn, your reaction might be similarly upsetting when you take D-Mannose (hives, GA troubles).
+If you are allergic to corn, usual D-Mannose side-effects could be further exacerbated by your allergy reaction to D-Mannose (hives, GA troubles).

-If you know or suspect that you might be allergic to corn, choose D-Mannose made from cranberries and pineapple.
+If you know or suspect that you might be allergic to corn, be sure to choose D-Mannose made from cranberries or pineapple.